 In applications where a very low BER is required, the rate of the NL-TCM channel code would have to be very low.
-A better solution is to include a high-rate block code that can correct a small number of symbol errors as an outer code, dramatically lowering the BER.
+A better solution is found taking into account the distribution of the erred bits in a transmitted stream after the NL-TCM decoding.
+A high rate block code that can correct a small number of symbol errors can be attached as an outer code, dramatically lowering the BER.

-A concatenation of the rate-1/20 NL-TCM code with a (255-bytes, 247-bytes) Reed-Solomon code has been tested for the 6-user OR-MAC scenario.
+A concatenation of the rate-1/20 NL-TCM code with a (255 bytes, 247 bytes) Reed-Solomon code has been tested for the 6-user OR-MAC scenario.
 The rate of this code is $(247/255) \cdot (1/20) \simeq 0.0484$.
 Results are shown in Table II.
 In this example, we are achieving almost 30% of full capacity, with a BER on the order of 10^{-10} .
 As an example, the OR channel can be used as a simple communications model that describes the multiple-user local area network optical channel with non-coherent combining.
 With the concatenation of NL-TCM codes with a Reed Solomon Code we are achieving a good part of the capacity (taking into account the very low latency of the code), with a suitable BER for optics, and a feasible complexity for today's technology at optical speeds.